omerhalid/single_exchange_triangular_arbitrage_bot/readme.md

    Drops round-trip to 4 – 8 ms and doubles the number of edges you actually capture.

 ---

-## Bottom line

-* **Yes**, you can earn a trickle and—more importantly—gain practical experience in market-making infrastructure.
-* **No**, this single-exchange triangle alone won’t print large passive income without serious latency investment and larger capital.

-If you’re happy with that trade-off, let’s move on and wire up the **execution layer** so you can start collecting real-world fill data.
-Shall we?

 cmake --build . --config Release    # compile ./Release/triarb.exe                # run the executable